tdunning/log-synth/README.md

  `-threads n`  Indicates how many threads to use for generating data.
 Requires `-output`.
 Note that the schema is shared across all of the threads so a schema with an id sampler will still generate all consecutive values in order, but the values will be distributed pretty much randomly across the output files.

 Note also that the number of threads that gives best throughput is somewhat surprisingly larger than you might think.  >100 threads can be useful.
+Having lots of threads can, on the other hand, consume a lot of memory.
+Trust, but verify.

 ## Samplers Allowed in a Schema